cthoyt/cthoyt.github.io/_posts/2020/2020-04-19-inspector-javerts-xref-database.md

 differences in semantics of how each is defined, and the sheer number of databases.
 Unfortunately, some of the most popular like MeSH and to an extent, UMLS, NCIT, SNOMED-CT, and ICD (seemingly the culprits are mostly American!?) provide very little accessible information.
-Some are even paid, so the ony cross-references that exist are externally curated ones from other laudable sources like HP, DOID, and EFO.
+Some are even paid, so the only cross-references that exist are externally curated ones from other laudable sources like HP, DOID, and EFO.
 In fact, dealing with phenotypes is such a pain, that there is a project called the